cefet-rj-dal/daltoolboxdp/examples/sampling/bal_oversampling.md

 ## Class Balance: Oversampling

+Random oversampling increases the representation of the minority class by replicating existing minority samples until a desired class balance is reached.
+It is simple and effective but may increase overfitting by duplicating examples.

 This example shows how to handle class imbalance by applying oversampling (increase the minority class) on an imbalanced subset of the Iris dataset.

 Prerequisites